How leaders make or break innovation

 Your teams came back from those courses and innovation sprints, wide eyed with enthusiasm for design thinking and full to bursting with ideas that they wanted to take forward.
 And then…..

 Nothing happened …I know.
 It’s as disappointing for us as it is for you.
 But it wasn’t the fault of your teams.
 They came back changed.
 But, the organization stayed the same.
 And do you know what?…I get it.
-Being a leader in 2019 means you never have enough hours in the day.
+As a leader, you never have enough hours in the day.
 And the pressure never goes away.

 You need to make this quarter’s numbers in order to keep the board and investors happy.
 That way you get to carry on for another quarter and hopefully get everyone’s bonus paid at the end of the year.